Boris Johnsons Cycling Vision Beclors because the number of bicycle trips fails to exceed pre-pale levels - ExBulletin

 Boris Johnsons Cycling Vision Beclors because the number of bicycle trips fails to exceed pre-pale levels

-Boris Johnsons Vision to unleash a nation of cyclists seems to stutter new annual figures showing the number of cycle trips made per person in England remains stagnating despite major work.
+Boris Johnsons vision To release a nation of cyclists, seems to stutter with new annual figures showing the number of cycle trips made per person in England remains stagnant despite the major work.

-The former Prime Minister has promised thousands of kilometers of new protected cycle routes, training for adults and children and bikes on prescriptions as part of a whirlwind for 2 billion funding for cycling and walking in the summer of 2020.
+The former Prime Minister prompted Thousands of kilometers of new protected cycle paths, training for adults and children and bikes on prescriptions as part of a whirlwind for 2 billion funding for cycling and walking in the summer of 2020.

 As head of a previous government, Johnson also set an ambitious target for half of the trips to cities and cities to cycle or walk by 2030.

-However, the financing of the Active Travel England, responsible for the management of the active travel budget to support local authorities on projects, was considerably reduced in 2023.
+However, the financing for Active Travel England, head of the management of the active travel budget to support local authorities on projects, was considerably cut in 2023.

 And despite the walking levels, according to new figures published by the Department of Transport, the average number of bicycle trips per person has remained stagnant from a peak at the height of the cocovated pandemic in 2020.